SEMO-GABD/SEMO-GABD.github.io/notes/notes01.md

 My educational background:

+- B.S. in Biology (Chemistry minor) from [Central Missouri State University.](https://www.ucmo.edu/index.php)
+- Ph.D. in Zoology from [Louisiana State University](https://www.lsu.edu/science/biosci/) in the lab of [Dr. Mike Hellberg.](https://sites01.lsu.edu/faculty/mhellbe/)
 - Postdoctral Researcher at the [University of Notre Dame](https://science.nd.edu/departments/biological-sciences/) in the lab of [Dr. Jeff Feder.](https://federlab.nd.edu)
-- PhD in Zoology from [Louisiana State University](https://www.lsu.edu/science/biosci/) in the lab of [Dr. Mike Hellberg.](https://sites01.lsu.edu/faculty/mhellbe/)
-- BS in Biology (Chemistry minor) from [Central Missouri State University.](https://www.ucmo.edu/index.php)

 ## Who are you?